-Founded in 1987, the Institute for the Humanities promotes interdisciplinary research and discourse in the humanities and the arts.
-The purpose of the Summer Fellowship program, now in its third year, is to support an intellectual community of tenured/tenure-track and lecturer II/III/IV faculty to spend eight weeks in residence in the institute.
-Summer fellows will pursue their research and participate in ten cross-disciplinary seminars coordinated by the institute's director over the course of the summer term.
-We seek applicants working in humanities research areas who demonstrate capacity to contribute to and gain from interdisciplinary exchange through the summer fellows seminar.
+The Institute for the Humanities' Summer Fellowship program supports an intellectual community of tenured/tenure-track and lecturer II/III/IV faculty to spend six to eight weeks in residence in the institute.
+Summer fellows will pursue their research and participate in nine cross-disciplinary seminars coordinated by the institute's director from May 25-July 1.
+We seek applicants working in humanities research areas who demonstrate capacity to contribute to and gain from interdisciplinary exchange through the summer fellows' seminar.

 Summer Faculty Fellowship

 Fellows will receive $6,000 in additional pay or research funds; each fellow will have the use of a private office at the institute and access to the resources of the Institute.

 - Applicants must hold a full-time, tenured/tenure-track or a lecturer II/III/IV position with a 75% or more averaged appointment on the Ann Arbor campus during the regular (September – April/May) academic year.
 (Full time for Lecturer II/III/IV faculty is defined in accordance with MOU #3 of LEO-UM contract which states "Employees whose appointment effort during the fall and winter semesters averages at least 75% in both the fall and winter semesters.")

 - Incoming, newly hired faculty, are not eligible to apply.

 - Faculty who have already held a Humanities Institute Michigan Faculty Fellowship are eligible to apply six years after the end of their earlier award.